manisiva/trepscore-services/CONTRIBUTING.md

 # Contributing

 TrepScore will accept service integrations for services on our [integration list]() and we'll pay you to make them!
-You can see all the details of our [bounty program](bounty-program) on its [wiki page](bounty-program).
+You can see all the details of our [bounty program][bounty-program] on its [wiki page][bounty-program].

 In order to maintain quality and ensure we can track your contributions, every service requires the following: